-This terminal course in the TVPro video production program will require students to apply all appropriate skills and knowledge gained in the Associate in Science TVPro degree program to produce a final ten-minute production.
-Prerequisite: ENG 100 or higher or equivalent; and MATH 100 or higher, or equivalent, and TVPR 101, 121, 126, 136, 142, 151, 210, 211, 226, and 227 with passing grade or instructor's approval.
+This terminal course in the TVPro video production program will require students to apply all appropriate skills and knowledge gained in the Associate in Science TVPro degree program to produce a final ten minute production.

-Corequisite: TVPR 276, 291, 293C, and 294 or instructor's approval.
+Prerequisite: ENG 100 or higher and MATH 100 or higher with a grade of D or better or equivalent and TVPR 101, TVPR 121, TVPR 126, TVPR 136, TVPR 142, TVPR 151, TVPR 210, TVPR 211, TVPR 226 and TVPR 227 with a grade of D or better and TVPR 276, TVPR 251, TVPR 291, TVPR 293C and TVPR 294 with a grade of D or better or concurrent enrollment or instructor's consent.

-TVPR 293C Internship Career Preparation (3)
+TVPR 293C Internship & Career Preparation (3)

 This course provides practical work experiences in television where students will apply classroom/lab knowledge and develop job competencies.
-The course requires a minimum of eighty hours in internship and 15 hours in classroom instruction.
+The course requires a minimum of eighty hours of internship and 15 hours of classroom instruction.
 Positions may be offered on Leeward CC campus and/or in other off-campus television assignments.
 Practicum class includes: resume writing, job interviewing skills, and creation of demo reels.